Alexazhouyang/Alexazhouyang.github.io/_posts/2018-06-04-Mobile-Application-Horizon-Scrolling-Menu.md

 tags:
     - CSS
 ---
-##How to achieve Scrolling Menu based on webApp ?
+## How to achieve Scrolling Menu based on webApp ?
-1. based on CSS, compatible with mobile except Firefox
+1. based on CSS, compatible with mobile except Firefox;

 ```
 <!DOCTYPE html>
 <html>